Virajdatt/Python_Docker/README.md

 We can run the so created image using the command:
 $docker run -d -P <name_of_image>

-We can then check the mapping of port from host to container by running the command:
+We can then check the mapping of port from host to container by running the command(under PORTS):
-$docekr ps
+$docker ps

-CONTAINER ID   IMAGE               COMMAND             CREATED             STATUS              PORTS             NAMES
-                                                                                         0.0.0.0:32770->5000/tcp